disasteroftheuniverse/SuperQuest/README.md

 ## Overview
 * [*Physics Lite*](/src/physics-lite/README.md) - a lightweight alternative to [AFrame-Physics-System](https://github.com/n5ro/aframe-physics-system) with better performance in mobile browsers.
 It is simply a port of the ever-excellent [_Oimo.js_](https://github.com/lo-th/Oimo.js).
-* [*Oculus Quest Hand Component*](/src/quest-collection/README.md) - adds a unique prescribed hand model and a large range of prescribed hand animations to accomodate common use-cases.
+* [*Oculus Quest Hand Component*](/src/quest-collection/README.md) - adds a unique prescribed hand model and a large selection of prescribed hand animations to accomodate common hand gestures.
 Used in conjunction with *Physics Lite* and/or *grabbable* component (included) to create unique, object-specific hand pick up/gesture/drop animations.
-* [*Extra Components Collection*](/src/extras-collection/README.md) - Assorted Miscellanious components for UI and interaction.
+* [*Extra Components Collection*](/src/extras-collection/README.md) - Assorted miscellaneous components for UI and interaction.